vikramsesh/Serial-output-data-parser/README.md

-# Serial-output-data-parser
+# Serial data parser application
-Parsing and Analyzing serial data from products to better understand performance
+Parsing serial data to better understand the performance of the Unit under test (UUT)
 <!--
 *** To avoid retyping too much info.
 Do a search and replace for the following:
 *** github_username, repo_name, twitter_handle, email, project_title, project_description